White skin spots are not usually a reason for concern and do not cause major symptoms.

 Steroid and retinoid creams cause cell turnover and the removal of the outer layers of skin.

 For milia, retinoid creams and ointments, especially those with 0.1 percent tretinoin, are normally the first recommended line of treatment.
+These can be purchased over-the-counter or online.

 Steroid creams are also commonly prescribed to help reduce or remove milia.